Chapter 44 : Goosebumps

 And then I heard shouting.

-My spine snapped straight.
-In only took a moment for me to focus on the noise and get an inkling as to who was causing it.
-Immediately, I whirled around on my heel and started to wade through the crowd, gaze narrowed with concentration, every nerve in my body solely aimed at finding the source of the ruckus.
+It only took a moment for me to focus on the noise and get an inkling as to who was causing it.
+Immediately, I whirled around on my heel and started to wade through the crowd, gaze narrowed with concentration, every nerve in my body aimed at finding the source of the ruckus.

-I broke through a cluster of giggling Hufflepuffs, and my suspicions were confirmed when I saw that, of course, it was my brother doing the shouting.
+I broke through a cluster of giggling Hufflepuffs, and my suspicions were confirmed when I saw that, of course, it was my brother behind it all.

 It wasn’t a pretty scene.